2025 Alberta energy market update

 Just as fast as temperatures warmed up at the start of the month, temperatures dropped just as quickly due to an unexpected cold front which brought heavy snow dumps.
 Thankfully, the average temperature was relatively normal for April so there wasn't an unusual increase in heating usage.
 Plus, this much-needed moisture is a real win for our local farmers who have been dealing with long-term drought conditions in Alberta.

-^Based on an average of the lowest advertised 5-year fixed rates from Atco Energy, EasyMax, Encor, and Direct Energy as of September 25, 2024.
+^Based on an average of the lowest advertised 5-year fixed rates from ATCO Energy, EasyMax, and Direct Energy as of March 25, 2025.

-*The forecast is based on the current forward wholesale natural gas and electricity price curves on September 25, 2024, and will not be the exact rates.
-Natural gas and electricity rates can change suddenly based on weather, unplanned infrastructure outages, and global events.
+*The forecast is based on the current forward wholesale natural gas price curves on March 25, 2025, and will not be the exact rates.
+Natural gas rates can change suddenly based on weather, unplanned infrastructure outages, and global events.